-- Board and Board Committee Terms of References

-- Selection and Appointment of Non-Executive Directors Policy

-- Diversity and Inclusion Principles

-- Diversity Target

-- Performance Evaluation Policy
+- Board and Board Committee Terms of References - Selection and Appointment of Non-Executive Directors Policy - Diversity and Inclusion Principles - Diversity Target - Performance Evaluation Policy - Governance Disclosure of Management Approach

 As Dexus comprises of four real estate investment trusts, its corporate governance practices satisfy the requirements relevant to unit trusts.
 The Board has determined that the governance framework will also meet the highest standards of a publicly listed company.
 This includes the convening of an Annual General Meeting, the appointment of directors by Dexus Security holders and their consideration of the remuneration report.